Frank Yallop: Return to San Jose Earthquakes (2008–2013)

-Yallop led the new-era Earthquakes for five-and-a-half seasons before parting ways with the club on 7 June 2013.
+Yallop led the new-era Earthquakes for five and a half seasons before mutually parting ways with the club on 7 June 2013.
 He compiled a 62–6–51 record and led the club to two postseason appearances (2010, 2012) and the 2012 Supporters' Shield.
-His combined 126 wins in two stints at the club is the most in team history as of 2015.
+The 2012 Shield victory is the most recent trophy the Earthquakes have won.
+His combined 126 wins in two stints at the club is the most in team history.
+He would be inducted into the club's Hall of Fame in 2022, in recognition for his impact on the club, being the coach that brought them their only two MLS Cups, and three of their four trophies overall.

 Chicago Fire (2013–2015)

 In October 2013, Yallop was named Chicago Fire's new head coach and director of soccer.
 Chicago would finish second to last in the Eastern Conference in his first season in charge.
-The following season saw the team perform even worse, and the poor form would see Yallop was fired on 20 September 2015, with five matches left in the season.
+Ahead of the second season, Yallop notably kept his connections to Tottenham Hotspur from his stint with the San Jose Earthquakes, bringing in Grant Ward on loan for the 2014 season.
+The 2014 season saw the team perform even worse, and the poor form would see Yallop fired on 20 September 2015, with five matches left in the season.
 Chicago would finish the season worst in the East and the worst record in MLS overall.
 He compiled a 13–26–24 record with the Fire in what would be his last MLS coaching job to date.

 Arizona United SC and Phoenix Rising FC (2016–2017)

 Yallop was signed to a three-year contract as head coach and president of soccer operations of Arizona United SC on 23 December 2015.
-This was his first time managing a club in the USL.
+This was his first time managing a club in the USL, a professional league then at the third division in the United States soccer league system.
 The team was renamed Phoenix Rising FC on 28 November 2016.
 After only four league matches played in the 2017 season, Yallop would resign from his positions on 24 April to rejoin his family in Northern California.
 Yallop would stay on to consult in the club's search for a replacement head coach.
-Frank's assistant Rick Schantz took over as interim manager before the eventual hiring of Patrice Carteron.
+Frank's assistant Rick Schantz took over as interim coach before the eventual hiring of Patrice Carteron.
 Phoenix would finish the season in 5th place, good for their first ever playoff appearance.